 If you have any kids of school age, chances are you've had a note or two come home addressing the school's dress code.
-While there is no national, or even state, standard for dressing at school, most schools do have one in place.
+While there is no national, or even state, standard for dressing at school, most schools do have a dress code in place.
 School dress codes may be as lenient and open-ended as "dress respectfully," while others have highly-specific restrictions on clothing, such as "no shorts above mid-thigh" or "no t-shirts with logos on them."

 Most private schools have dress codes that require uniforms; however, private school dress codes are rarely an issue with students or parents, while dress codes at public schools are often hotly debated.
 There are pros and cons on both sides of the debate.
 Let's take a look at what all the fuss is about: